New Orleans VooDoo: Rebirth Of the VooDoo

 The VooDoo started 2013 off with a dramatic overtime win over the conference rival Orlando Predators.
 However, as the season progressed, inconsistent play from the offensive line led to injuries and ineffectiveness from starting quarterback Kurt Rocco, while the VooDoo struggled to replace star linebacker Alvin Ray Jackson and defensive back Jeremy Kellem.
 The record dropped as low as 1–8, but Rocco's return to health has seen the VooDoo start to play better at the right time, in a conference where they never really dropped out of the race for a playoff spot.
 Chris Dixon took over as starting QB and led the VooDoo to 4 wins in their final 9 games, leading to a win-and-you're-in playoff scenario for the final regular season game at Orlando.
 Unfortunately, the VooDoo lost 71–42 and finished their season 5–13.

 2014 featured the much-ballyhooed signing of former LSU quarterback Ryan Perriloux, but Rocco was named the starter again after training camp.
 As the season started, injuries led to both seeing playing time early, but a poor 1–5 start has hurt the team's playoff chances.
 However, the one win was against the rival Orlando Predators, and L. J. Castile has become one of the top receivers in the league.

 After compiling a 16–38 in three seasons as head coach, O'Hara was not offered a new contract for 2015.
 The VooDoo instead announced the hiring of Alabama Hammers Head Coach, Dean Cokinos.

-Potential 2024 Rebirth

-In an interview with ArenaFan.com, published in February 2023, AFL Commissioner Lee A. Hutton said that there have been discussions with potential ownership groups in New Orleans to relaunch the VooDoo when the league resumes play in 2024.